Information for applicants

 Access to additional opportunities and resources

-Your relationship with Seeding Labs won’t end with the arrival of a shipment.
 We partner with external organizations to offer exclusive benefits and opportunities to our awardees on an ongoing basis.
-In the past, these opportunities have included plasmids, manuscript editing services, and more.
+In the past, these opportunities have included access to plasmids, manuscript editing services, e-learning opportunities, and more.

 We also do everything in our power to highlight the accomplishments of our awardees, including generating media attention if desired.
 We have worked with reporters to feature the work of our awardees in international media outlets such as Nature, The Boston Globe, USAID Frontlines, Forbes, and SciDevNet.com.